Week 5 NFL odds, predictions: SportsLine's model reveals picks

 Top Week 5 NFL predictions

-Another one of its Week 5 NFL predictions: Cardinals (-9.5 41.5) cover versus Tennessee in over 50% of simulations.
+Another one of its Week 5 NFL predictions: Cardinals (-7.5 41.5) cover versus Tennessee in nearly 60% of simulations.
 Arizona will have some extra rest after playing last Thursday, and no one has performed better versus the spread against non-conference opponents.
 The Cardinals have covered in seven straight games versus the AFC, while Tennessee is 0-6 ATS versus the NFC since the start of last season.
 The Titans have dropped three straight overall versus the spread, meaning they've picked up where they left off last year as their 3-18 spread record since 2024 is the worst in the NFL.

 Tennessee was shut out, 26-0, by the previously winless Texans on Sunday, as the Titans have lost 10 straight games overall.
 They rank last in both points scored and yards gained, while sitting 26th in points allowed and yards allowed.
 Arizona has the No. 5 scoring defense and the No. 8 run defense, which could make the Titans overly rely on top pick Cam Ward.
 However, he just posted both his lowest passer rating and completion percentage as he's yet to throw a touchdown in two road starts.
 The model also says the Over hits nearly 70% of the time.
 See which other teams to pick here.